Kenneth Law facing upgraded murder charges in Ontario sodium nitrite deaths: sources

 The alleged victims, ranging in age from 16 to 26, resided across Ontario, including Toronto, York Region, Durham Region, London, Ont., Thunder Bay, Waterloo and Peel Region.
 While police have not released information about the individuals, they have previously confirmed more than one is under the age of 18.

+Tracking by CTV News has determined that the number of deaths possibly connected to Law is over 100, according to accounts from authorities, media, and family members, in countries including the U.S., the U.K., and New Zealand.

+Law, a former engineer, has said he’s not responsible for what people do with his products and has denied the charges.

-CTV News Toronto has reached out to Peel Regional Police, which is leading the multi-jurisdictional investigation, for comment.
+CTV News Toronto has contacted Peel Regional Police, which is leading the multi-jurisdictional investigation, for comment.

 With files from Jon Woodward